semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 Users comfortable with granting Semgrep code access can quickly deploy Semgrep to thousands of repositories through [Managed Scans](/deployment/managed-scanning/overview).

-AppSec Platform supports various CI providers and source code managers (SCMs) such as GitHub, GitLab, Bitbucket, and Azure.
+Semgrep supports various CI providers and source code managers (SCMs) such as GitHub, GitLab, Bitbucket, and Azure.

 </div>
 </div>